jongwooko/distillm/README.md

 KAIST AI and Microsoft

 ## 🚀 Updates
+- [x] (25.03.11) DistiLLM-2 paper is out!
+The preliminary code will be available in this repo, and final code will be available in [here](https://github.com/jongwooko/distillm-2), soon.
 - [x] (24.08.12) Remove the dependency on the local transformers, which are outdated.
 You can work with various types of recent LLMs!
 - [x] (24.05.01) Our paper has been accepted in **ICML 2024**.
 We are open to receiving any discussions and will reflect them in the camera-ready version.
 Looking forward to seeing you in Vienna!
 - [x] (24.03.13) Release [**LoRA checkpoints for OpenLLaMa2-3B**](https://drive.google.com/drive/folders/1Yun1aNpn-mz2h-IVH_VdJ1Jhzm0K55Bo?usp=sharing)